According to the CDC, oil of lemon eucalyptus could be a much safer and more natural weapon than DEET.

 It's easy to say you'll never use DEET, that is until you come down to South Carolina.
 My home state boasts mosquitoes that rival your house pet in size and stature.
-But even still, many fear the toxicity of DEET and try to avoid it even with those mini-monsters landing on you noon and night.
-According to the CDC, lemon eucalyptus oil could be a much safer and more natural weapon.
-The CDC confirmed that lemon eucalyptus oil can be as effective as DEET in repelling mosquitoes, a story reported on Mattermore:
+But still, many fear the toxicity of DEET and try to avoid it even with those mini-monsters landing on you noon and night.
+According to the CDC, oil of lemon eucalyptus could be a much safer and more natural weapon.
+The CDC confirmed that oil of lemon eucalyptus can be as effective as DEET in repelling mosquitoes, a story reported on Mattermore:

 Oil of lemon eucalyptus [active ingredient: p-menthane 3,8-diol (PMD)], a plant- based repellent, is also registered with EPA.
 In two recent scientific publications, when oil of lemon eucalyptus was tested against mosquitoes found in the US it provided protection similar to repellents with low concentrations of DEET